 If you will take the time to practice and discover your body for yourself, you will probably do the best job possible.
 And you'll save yourself a LOT of money.
 It is not difficult.

 Getting an Aneros will make the job easy and simple for you!
-I prefer the Aneros Helix model.
-It seems to work best for most of us.
-And because of that, you will most likely do your massaging more regularly.
+I prefer the Aneros Helix Silicone model.
+It seems to work best for most of us and is by far the smoothest and most comfortable.
+And, because of that, you will most likely do your massaging more regularly.

 But, if you are just not able to do your own, or, if you simply prefer the pleasure of having it done for you, a good prostate massage therapist can be a God send for an ailing prostate gland.